sciencePeptideDeck

 Is there direct evidence that the combination works better than either peptide alone?

 No controlled research currently compares the Wolverine stack against either individual compound.
-The synergy argument is theoretical, based on mechanistic reasoning from separate preclinical studies.
+The synergy argument is theoretical, based on mechanistic reasoning from separate published studies.
 It is plausible based on the science, but it has not been empirically demonstrated in a controlled setting.

 What tissues does the Wolverine stack target?

-Preclinical research on the individual components covers tendons, ligaments, muscle, bone, cartilage, gut tissue, cardiovascular tissue, and peripheral nerves.
+current research on the individual components covers tendons, ligaments, muscle, bone, cartilage, gut tissue, cardiovascular tissue, and peripheral nerves.
 The stack is most commonly discussed in the context of musculoskeletal injuries — particularly tendons and ligaments — but the theoretical tissue coverage is broad given the systemic reach of TB-500.

 Is the Wolverine stack legal?